A categorification of acyclic principal coefficient cluster algebras

-as computed before in \Cref{a3-bdy-eg}.
-Explicit relations can be written down as in \Cref{bdy-algs}, but here we will simply give radical filtrations for the projective modules.
+as computed before in Example~\ref{e:a3-bdy-eg}.
+Explicit relations can be written down as in Section~\ref{s:bdy-algs}, but here we will simply give radical filtrations for the projective modules.
 Note that despite the `geographical' separation of $2$ and $5$ in these filtrations, the arrow $2\to 5$ always acts as a vector space isomorphism from the $1$-dimensional subspace of $e_2B_Q$ indicated by a $2$ in the filtration to the $1$-dimensional subspace of $e_5B_Q$ indicated by a $5$ in the row below, when this configuration occurs.

 In this case the Gorenstein dimension of $B_Q$ is $2$; the indecomposable projective $P_2$ has injective dimension $2$, while all others have injective dimension $1$.
-(This is in fact the first example known to the author of a Frobenius cluster category $\GP(B)$, with $\stabGP(B)\ne0$, for which the Gorenstein dimension of $B$ is greater than $1$.)
-The Auslander--Reiten quiver of $\GP(B_Q)$ is shown, again on a Möbius band, in \figref{a3-AR}.
+The Auslander--Reiten quiver of $\GP(B_Q)$ is shown, again on a Möbius band, in Figure~\ref{fig:a3-AR}.